mnow32/Forum/README.md

-# Forum
+# Forum API
-Repository for a web forum application.
+REST API for internet forum consisting of user authentication and authorization with ASP.NET Identity, basic CRUD operations for forum functionalities and image upload to Cloudinary.